pvoznenko/front-controller-php-example/README.md

 [![Build Status](https://magnum.travis-ci.com/fosco-maestro/music-player.svg?token=GBn7ue6jJozTxZP71pzj&branch=master)](https://magnum.travis-ci.com/fosco-maestro/music-player)

+## Dear Reviewer,

+Your feedback is really important for me.
+Please take Your time and write all comments where You think I should do differently, so I have chance to improve and do not do the same mistakes in the future.
+Thank You for Your time!

+## My Workflow

+Current project stored in my GitHub private repository ([https://github.com/fosco-maestro/music-player](https://github.com/fosco-maestro/music-player)), if you would like to see commit history please approach me.
+Each commit was tested on PHP versions `5.4`, `5.5` and `5.6` by commercial version of Travis, so all build is private too.

+## Technical Decisions

 For this test application I chose to focus on PHP part, because long time since I wrote something from scratch on PHP without using existing solutions.
 Also since I believe main goal of this test task to see how I think and code, in my GitHub I have enough javascript projects but only one PHP.